The AI Engineer Roadmap Nobody's Talking About

 What's Missing From the Conversation

-The course touches on "Responsible AI" as a topic (timestamp 1:46:46) but the transcript cuts off before we get there.
-That's unfortunate because it's arguably the most important section.
+The course touches on "Responsible AI" as a topic but that's unfortunate because it's arguably the most important section.
 Who gets harmed when these systems fail?
 Who bears the cost of their mistakes?
 Those questions should be foundational, not tacked on at the end.

 The course also seems aimed at people who already have some technical foundation.
 If you've never written code before, starting with CPU architecture and bit-level operations might not be the move.
 But if you're a software engineer trying to transition into AI, or a data scientist who wants to ship production systems, this kind of comprehensive map has value.